Best Fitness Trackers for Cyclists iMore 2020

 The Withings Steel HR is the right choice for those with sophisticated taste.
-It features a sleek, fashion forward design that comes in a variety of color options to best suit your style.
-It offers heart rate monitoring so you can get the most out of your workouts, a long lasting battery life of up to 25 days, 30+ sport modes for workout tracking, and connected GPS provides a map of your session with distance, elevation, pace, and Strava integration.
+It features a sleek, fashion-forward design that comes in a variety of color options to best suit your style.
+It offers heart rate monitoring so you can get the most out of your workouts, long-lasting battery life of up to 25 days, 30+ sport modes for workout tracking, and connected GPS provides a map of your session with distance, elevation, pace, and Strava integration.

-On the downside, this watch does not have a built-in GPS system, so you'll have to connect to your smartphone if you want to track your routes.
+On the downside, this watch does not have a built-in GPS, so you'll have to connect to your smartphone if you want to track your routes.
 Some users have also complained about the numbers and text being small and difficult to see.

 - 30+ sport modes

 - Numbers and text are small and difficult to see